 Popeye (an eye which is enlarged and protruding from its socket) is the result of an infection in the eye itself.
-It is normally caused by a scratch, abrasion or another injury to the eye which has become infected with bacteria which is in the surrounding water.
+It is normally caused by a scratch, abrasion or another injury to the eye which has become infected with bacteria in the surrounding water.

 04 of 11

 Cloudy eyes may be a sign of a bacterial infection due to an injury on another part of the fish.
-The bacteria enters the body of the fish and then can migrate to the eyes, causing the cloudy appearance.
+The bacteria enters the body of the fish and then can spread to the eyes, causing the cloudy appearance.

-Introduction of the bacteria into the aquarium system can be poor environmental conditions.
+Introduction of the bacteria into the aquarium system can be from poor environmental conditions.
 If conditions are poor enough, the bacteria can bloom and overrun even the healthiest of fish.
 White cloudy water with the presence of sores on the fish can be signs of this problem.Continue to 5 of 11 below.

 05 of 11